YeDeheng/bitgpu/README.md

 #### Developer Guide

-In this developer guide, we show how to write your own benchmarks and how to hack the code.

-We exemplify the concrete steps using a simple example.
+In this brief developer guide, we show how to write your own benchmarks and how to hack the code.
+We show the concrete steps using a simple example.

 Consider a 3-order polynomial benchmark named `poly3` which consists of the operation:

 ``` c++